-We are delighted to be a Galway 2020 Cultural Partner and look forward to organising a series of workshops and events in Galway City and County throughout 2020 leading up to the launch of a special issue of the magazine in November 2020.
-We will announce details of all our activities here and through social media.
+We are delighted to be a Galway 2020 Cultural Partner and look forward to publishing a special Galway edition of the magazine in November 2020.

 The issue will be edited by Lisa McInerney, with Elaine Feeney as guest poetry editor.

 Read Lisa’s editorial statement and the submission guidelines for the issue below…

 The Stinging Fly will commemorate Galway’s designation as a 2020 European Capital of Culture with a special issue published in conjunction with Galway 2020.
 Inspired by the Galway 2020 themes of migration, landscape and language, this issue will explore, among other things, Galway’s identity as an Irish city, a European city, and a place of connection, disconnection and belonging.